Arkar2002/PizzaCo-with-React/README.md

 # Note

 Create this project by implementing some of my own ideas.
-Some of libs that I used won't be neccessary in this small app but leave it as for educational purpose.
+Some of libs that I used won't be necessary in this small app but leave them as for educational purpose.